Africa

 We work to help combat educational inequality in South Africa, and launched our School Enterprise Challenge programme here in 2014.
 Since that time we have supported over 5,000 young people across South Africa to gain vital life skills, business knowledge and practical entrepreneurship experience.

-In 2023, we embarked on a new and exciting partnerships with the Department of Basic Education (DBE) and Ecubed (E3) which we are continuing in 2024.
+In 2023, we embarked on a new and exciting partnership with the Department of Basic Education (DBE) and Ecubed (E3) to introduce the School Enterprise Challenge into schools across the country, starting with schools in Kwa Zulu Natal and Gauteng provinces.
 DBE-E3 is developing South Africa's national strategy to introduce entrepreneurship education into all government schools.
-Together, we are introducing the School Enterprise Challenge into their model schools across the country, starting with schools in Kwa Zulu Natal and Gauteng provinces.

-In 2023, over 90% of learners in the School Enterprise Challenge showed an increase in all life skills measured (teamwork, problem-solving, presenting and leadership) and, on average, achieved an Advanced skill level across all four skills areas over the year.
-This is a remarkable achievement given the extent of the learning loss wrought by Covid.
+Over 90% of South African learners who join the School Enterprise Challenge show an increase in all life skills measured (teamwork, problem-solving, presenting and leadership).
+On average, they achieve an Advanced skill level across all four skills areas over a year.
+This is a remarkable achievement in a country which identifies low skills levels among young people as the major barrier to their life chances.

-In 2024, we are delighted to be introducing the School Enterprise Challenge into 10 DBE-E3 schools in Mpumalanga province.
+In 2024-25, we were delighted to introduce the School Enterprise Challenge into 10 DBE-E3 schools in Mpumalanga province.
 The province is known as the Energy Hub of South Africa and is leading the transition of the energy industry in South Africa away from coal power plants towards renewable technologies.
-The project, which is supported by The Danish Embassy in South Africa, contributes to the Just Energy Transition by promoting entrepreneurship as a viable livelihood option for young people, and taking advantage of economic opportunities presented by the Just Energy Transition.
+The project, which is supported by The Danish Embassy in South Africa, promoted entrepreneurship as a viable livelihood option for young people, taking advantage of economic opportunities presented by the Just Energy Transition.

 "Learning must not be a spectator sport.
 We must take opportunities for our learners to take action in their learning.
 This programme does this."
 Mr M Shangazse